Meet The Best-Selling $30 Shorts That Skyrocketed To Fame On TikTok

 Advertisement

 After the aforementioned sorority-girl FYP frenzy boosted the shorts onto the screens of TikTok users everywhere, the brief bottoms became a real-deal viral buy across the social media spectrum, selling out a total of eight times since their February 2021 launch.
-(Don’t worry, they’re very much currently in stock — in no less than 41 solid colorways, for anyone who’s counting, along with a host of prints and patterns) TikTokers far removed from on-campus Greek life posted copious fit vids with the shorts, bragging about their tantalizingly low price point of $30, seemingly limitless color choices, and waist-snatching smocked midsection.
-FP Movement has released several of its own popular TikToks showcasing the rainbow of options that the style offers as well as the announcement of buzzed-about new colorways.
+(Don’t worry, they’re very much currently in stock — in no less than 41 solid colourways, for anyone who’s counting, along with a host of prints and patterns) TikTokers far removed from on-campus life posted copious fit vids with the shorts, bragging about their tantalisingly low price point, seemingly limitless colour choices, and waist-snatching smocked midsection.
+FP Movement has released several of its own popular TikToks showcasing the rainbow of options that the style offers as well as the announcement of buzzed-about new colourways.

 @fpmovement Get them before they’re gone.
 Link in bio for our viral Way Home Shorts that are BACK IN STOCK. #fpmovement #freepeople #wayhomeshorts #rainbow #colors #fashion #shorts #freepeopleshorts #viral ♬ original sound - Rudy Mancuso